About the club

 All ideas welcomed.
 The club is a keen supporter of building and maintaining strong links with the local community.

-In spring 2007 the club joined forces with the Eaglesfield Park Neighbourhood Watch Scheme (EPNWS) to build bonds in the neighbourhood, but also to help tackle issues of Anti-social behaviour taking place in and around the club.
+In spring 2007 the club joined forces with the Eaglesfield Park Neighbourhood Watch Scheme (EPNWS) to build bonds in the neighbourhood and we envisage this partnership will continue.

 The club supports the EPNWS by hosting the co-ordinators meetings and AGM as well as inviting them to the yearly Open Day

-The club participates in various LTA interclub competitions and each year many men’s, women’s, mixed doubles and junior teams are entered at different levels.
-A club tournament for all categories (mixed, doubles and singles) is held in the summer with a finals day in July.
+The club participates in various LTA interclub competitions and each year many men’s, women’s, mixed doubles, Vets (daytime and weekends) and junior teams are entered at different levels.
+A club tournament for all categories (mixed, doubles, singles and vets) for adults and many junior competitions are held in the summer with a final’s day in July.

-The club offers many events and activities throughout the year which are advertised inside the club and on this website.
-Members can register to receive email alerts when the website has been updated.
+The club offers many events and activities throughout the year which are advertised inside the clubhouse and on our website.
+Members can register to receive email alerts weekly when the website has been updated so they are aware of what is happening at the club.

-SHLTC is run on a voluntary basis and all the directors are volunteers.
+SHLTC Ltd is run on a voluntary basis and all the directors are volunteers.
 The club welcomes the support of its members in helping to run the club.
-Working parties are arranged to complete various jobs around the club and would appreciate members sparing a few hours a year to help.
+Working parties are arranged to complete various jobs around the club and we appreciate members sparing a few hours a year to help